GSA-TTS/10x-website/reports/fy23-impact-report/02-in-review.md

 <a class="usa-link usa-link--external" rel="noreferrer" target="_blank" href="https://trello.com/c/25Jl6NwJ">Digital Access to Justice Platform</a> (formerly known as Transparency in Fines and Fees)

-_Many people owe fines and fees to the federal government, often amounts that are initially less than $50, such as co-payments to the Veterans Health Administration, late fees associated with loan repayments, etc. If left unpaid, these accrue over time and across agencies when people do not realize what they owe, costing the government and taxpayers valuable time and money._
+<p class="text-italic">Many people owe fines and fees to the federal government, often amounts that are initially less than $50, such as co-payments to the Veterans Health Administration, late fees associated with loan repayments, etc. If left unpaid, these accrue over time and across agencies when people do not realize what they owe, costing the government and taxpayers valuable time and money.</p>

-_10x will explore ways to compile data on fees owed to agencies, such as a personal dashboard or notifications capability that offers visibility into fees owed to the government with links to repayment or forbearance options.
-This could reduce indebtedness, increase satisfaction with government services, and reduce time on call centers._
+<p class="text-italic">10x will explore ways to compile data on fees owed to agencies, such as a personal dashboard or notifications capability that offers visibility into fees owed to the government with links to repayment or forbearance options.
+This could reduce indebtedness, increase satisfaction with government services, and reduce time on call centers.</p>

 #### Why Bet on This?